-I’m writing this as an exercise in reflection before I embark on the next leg, to look back on all the places I have been far, to remember all of the people I have met, and try to organize all that I have learned.
+I’m writing this as an exercise in reflection before I embark on the next leg, to look back on all the places I have been so far, to remember all of the people I have met, and to try to organize all that I have learned.
 I also know that I am in a privileged position and that most patients don’t have the luxury to do all of this so I hope that this might allow some of them to learn vicariously through my travels.
-I want them to know that the world is full of people working on this thing, though I do wish there was more collaboration between them, that there are so many out there should be a boon to everyone involved.
+I want them to know that the world is full of people working on this thing, though I do wish there was more collaboration between those people, that there are so many out there should be a boon to everyone involved.

 This is also my tribute to all the scientist and and researchers and physicians and nurses and caregivers I have had the fortune to speak with along the way.
-Though you are constrained by budget cuts and strict grant timelines and mountains of paperwork and scores of patients to see, you have made time for me, patiently answered my questions and gave me countless lectures.
+Though you are constrained by budget cuts and strict grant timelines and mountains of paperwork and scores of patients to see, you have made time for me, patiently answered my questions and gave me countless free lectures.
 I am forever grateful for all the work that they have done to get us to where we are today and I hope they understand the vital role they play in helping the millions afflicted with PD.

 I have seen and met with scores of patients at all stages of this disease and I am convinced that maintaining a positive attitude in the face of such things matters more than any drug or therapy ever could.
-The biggest battle people with chronic illnesses such as Parkinson’s have is not the physiological symptoms, it is the daily psychological battle that one has with oneself.
+The biggest battle people with Parkinson’s have is not the physiological symptoms, it is the daily psychological battle that one has with oneself.
 I have seen and heard of a number accounts of patients that lapse into apathy or just become despondent over time.
 They stop exercising and stop taking care of themselves, as a result the disease starts to progress even faster.
-For them, knowing that there are people out there working to push the science and healthcare forward inspires hope and gives them reason to get up and continue the daily grind imposed on them by PD.
+Knowing that there are people out there working to push the science and healthcare forward inspires hope and gives them reason to get up and continue the daily grind imposed on them by PD.

 The People Who Have Fueled My Curiosity